RiccardoSagramoni/vscode-format-document-with-implicit-indent/README.md

 ```json
 "editor.trimAutoWhitespace": false
 ```
-In this way, the editor will not automatically trim the whitespaces on empty lines (thus making this extension useless XD).
+In this way, the editor will not automatically trim the whitespaces on empty lines (thus making this extension useless).

 ## Credits